Neochoristodera

 Neochoristodera is a lineage of specialised crocodile-like fully aquatic choristodere reptiles.
-Noted for their long jaws and large size, these animals were predominant across the Northern Hemisphere, occurring in freshwater and coastal environments across the Cretaceous and early,middle Cenozoic.
+Noted for their long jaws and large size, these animals were predominant across the Northern Hemisphere, occurring in freshwater and coastal environments across the Cretaceous and early Cenozoic.

 Systematics

 Neochoristoderes form a monophyletic group, however there is no consensus about the relationships of the genera, which have been recovered as a polytomy in recent studies.
 Neochoristodera contains the named genera Champsosaurus, Ikechosaurus, Kosmodraco, Liaoxisaurus, Mengshanosaurus, Simoedosaurus and Tchoiria.
 Various taxa of uncertain affinities within this group are known, including a partial femur of a choristodere, possibly of a neochoristodere from the Cedar Mountain Formation of the United States and an indeterminate partial skeleton from the Kuwajima Formation of Japan.

 Evolution

 Neochoristoderes first appear in the Early Cretaceous of Asia, where they co-exist with other choristodere groups like monjurosuchids and hyphalosaurids.
 Here, a regional absence of aquatic crocodilians, possibly due to colder temperatures, seems to have opened the ecological niche for these choristoderes to occupy a similar ecological niche.
 The oldest known neochoristodere is Mengshanosaurus, from the Berriasian-Valanginian aged Mengyin Formation of China.

 Other than a possible specimen from the Cedar Mountain Formation, a large gap occurs between these Early Cretaceous faunas and the Late Cretaceous ones.
 There are no fossils of neochoristoderes in the Asian Late Cretaceous, but the subsequent distribution of Simoedosaurus in the Paleocene and Eocene implies that there were Asian taxa around this time, seeing as Simoedosauridae is predominantly Asian and Simoedosaurus only propagated widely after the KT event.

 Choristoderes reappear in the fossil record in the Campanian of North America under the genus Champsosaurus.
 This genus survives the KT event unscathed and diversifies in the aftermath, being soon after joined by Simoedosaurus.
 Both taxa remain at high latitudes in North America and Europe until the Eocene, when they mysteriously disappear.

-In 2021, fossil remains of indetermine neochoristoderes were described from several sites from the Navesink Formation of New Jersey, marking the first known occurrence of neochoristoderes from the former landmass Appalachia.
+In 2021, fossil remains of indetermine neochoristoderes were described from several sites from the Navesink Formation and Marshalltown Formation (Ellisdale Fossil Site) of New Jersey, marking the first known occurrence of neochoristoderes from the former landmass Appalachia.
 Niche modeling based on the presumed niche of Champsosaurus indicates that neochoristoderes may have had a widespread distribution in Appalachia, but the majority of this habitat was not located in areas conducive for Cretaceous fossilization, leading to only a small margin of optimal habitat in New Jersey that preserved choristodere remains.

 Competition from crocodilians has been at times implicated in the extinction of neochoristoderes.
 There appears to be a niche partitioning between neochoristoderes and long-snouted crocodilians such as gharials, which are absent from freshwater sites in Laurasia until well after neochoristoderes disappear, but competition between both groups, if it even existed, is currently unaccounted for.
 Ultimately, both Champsosaurus and Simoedosaurus co-existed with a variety of broad-snouted species like alligatorids and Borealosuchus.